 Males are much more territorial and will fight one another to establish dominance.
 The males will take a high position is its area and look down at the ground, searching for food, females with which to mate with and intruding males.

 If you have ever spent more than a few seconds looking at this lizard you will see that the Anole does a little dance quite regularly.
 Some people say it looks like they are doing push-ups.
 This is signaling cue to other Anole Lizards basically saying “hey, I am here.”.
 The males will also extend their dewlap, an orange or yellow flap of skin under the jawline that signals “I am a male.
 Mate with me.”.
 Or if the other lizard is also a male then they are signaling to each other to back off.
-Scientists also believe that the push-up behavior may be a way to detect even the tiniest of movement around them by comparing two slightly-different images in their brain.
+Scientists also believe that the push-up behavior may be a way to detect even the tiniest bit of movement around them by comparing two slightly-different images in their brain.

 Predators which hunt and eat the Anole are just about anything bigger than they are.
 House cats, birds, larger reptiles, you name it, everything will give chase.
 That’s why this lizard can moves so quickly.
 It has the ability to travel 6 mph in short spurts.
 This may not seem fast but it is for a tiny reptile.
 And the ability to get to 6mph in just a second is a great way to evade predators.
 Have you ever tried to catch a healthy Anole?
 Its not very easy at all.

 The lizard can also change its color to blend into its environment.
 The color change isn’t as prolific as an Iguana, for instance.
 But it can change from light to dark and back again.
 It can also make its patterns more or less prominent depending on its environment.
 Simply, put this lizard is built to survive.
-And by laying six to nine eggs per year, its numbers are all but guaranteed to grow in an specific area.
+And by laying six to nine eggs per year, its numbers are all but guaranteed to grow in any specific area.